The Definitive Guide to Sales Process Creation

 5. Show them proof: It’s time to put skeptical minds at ease.
 Present evidence that reaching the “promised land” is possible by showing that others have already done it.
 Success stories are most effective here.image22

-According to Raskin, this narrative was more effective at engaging Zuora’s target audience (CFOs) than their previous approach, and lead to the biggest deal in the company’s history.
+According to Raskin, this narrative was more effective at engaging Zuora’s target audience (CFOs) than their previous approach and led to the biggest deal in the company’s history.

 2. Use Stats & Facts